 To make a conscious effort to slow down, make space and cultivate a sense of togetherness helps to form a container for holding difficulty.
 Slowing down gives the opportunity to check in with our bodies and take care of our needs in the moment, which might include needing to step out and be alone.
 Interactions that mainly take place through conversation privilege the communication styles of those who find it easy to talk.
 Balancing these interactions with other shared activities – such as cooking, moving and visioning together – offers grounding and the chance to share and experience different aspects of ourselves.3

 Cultivating a container for being together is not about flattening difference or engendering a harmonious status quo.
 It supports the expression and valuing of our diversity of gifts and experiences, so that they can enhance one another.
-It emphasises the importance of relationship for being able to deepen this challenging work and facilitate more related interaction.
+It emphasises the importance of relationship for being able to hold and deepen this challenging work and facilitate more related interaction.
 I appreciate how the learning from this workshop reminded me of the value of creative processes in supporting this.
 Making space for creativity and relationship enriches our connection to our hearts, with much scope for cultivating our resilience to go deep, be challenged and lay the ground for honest conversation and community healing.

 1hooks, b.
 (2008) Love as the Practice of Freedom, Outlaw Culture: Resisting Representations, New York: Routledge, p.
 243